 Greater usage of cloud applications for collaborative working means cyber security teams will need to practice increased diligence when it comes to configuring and protecting such services.

-Security teams need to be aware of the potential for things such as Google Drive, Office 365, Slack and others to invite data leakage and theft, by both external and internal actors.
+Security teams need to be aware of the potential for things such as Google Drive, Microsoft 365, Slack and others to invite data leakage and theft, by both external and internal actors.

 3. Data leakage by remote workers